 Fair value of bonds is calculated based on quoted market prices, and the fair value hierarchy is categorized as Level 1.
 Fair value of long-term borrowings is calculated by discounting future cash flows at an interest rate equal to an appropriate index such as the yield of government bonds plus credit spread, and the fair value hierarchy of long-term borrowings is categorized as Level 3.

-Other than bonds and long-term borrowings, the carrying amounts of financial assets and liabilities are measured at amortized cost, which approximate fair value.
+Other than bonds and long-term borrowings, the fair values of financial assets and liabilities are measured at amortized cost, which is approximate to their carrying amounts.

-(Notes to Revenue Recognition)
+(Notes to revenue recognition)

 1. Information on disaggregation of revenue